PlasmaLang/plasma/CONTRIBUTING.md

   * Build scripts, tests, and sample code: Unlicense
 * No contributor agreement is required, you retain the copyright for your contribution.
-* Add your name to the AUTHORS file (for copyright tracking).
 * Please follow the style guides as much as possible (see below)
 * Please format your log messages following the log message style (see below)